ninbura/ndi-discovery-service-docker/readme.md

-# NDI Discovery Server Docker
+# NDI Discovery Service Docker
 This repository aims to make it easier to start, stop, and update the NDI Discovery Service via Docker.

 ## Starting the Service